Ulmus minor: Hybrid cultivars

 U. minor hybridises naturally with U. glabra, producing elms of the Ulmus × hollandica group, from which there have arisen a number of cultivars:

 The tree has featured strongly in artificial hybridization experiments in Europe and to a lesser extent in the United States.
+The hybrid Ulmus davidiana var. japonica × U. minor was raised at the Arnold Arboretum before 1924.
 Most of the European research was based at Wageningen in the Netherlands until 1992, whence a number of hybrid cultivars have been commercially released since 1960.
 The earlier trees were raised in response to the initial Dutch elm disease pandemic that afflicted Europe after the First World War, and were to prove vulnerable to the much more virulent strain of the disease that arrived in the late 1960s.
 However, further research eventually produced several trees highly resistant to disease which were released after 1989.